HL7/dicom-sr/input/pagecontent/mapping.md

 ### Document IE Mapping

-The DICOM SR Document IE contains:
+The DICOM SR Document Information Entity (IE) contains:
 * The PreliminaryFlag attribute which may indicate whether the contained observations are `preliminary` or `final`
 * The ParticipantSequence attribute which may indicate:
     * A person who may be the `performer` of created observations